Gladys Olebile Masire: Career

-In the 1980s, Lula Horace, the wife of U.S. Ambassador Horace Dawson, helped Olebile Masire establish Botswana's first charity.
+In the 1980s, Lula Dawson, wife of U.S. Ambassador Horace Dawson, helped Olebile Masire establish Botswana's first charity.
 This charity was called the Child-to-Child Foundation of Botswana, and she was an honorary president of the foundation in 1996.

-In 1990, Olebile Masire was a member of the Mandela National Reception Committee that helped prepare for Nelson Mandela's June 1990 visit to Gaborone after his release from Robben Island.
+In 1990, Gladys Olebile Masire was a member of the Mandela National Reception Committee that helped prepare for Nelson Mandela's June 1990 visit to Gaborone after his release from Robben Island.

 Personal life

-She was married to the late former President of Botswana Sir Quett Ketumile Masire in 1958 and had six children.
+She was married to the late former President of Botswana Quett Ketumile Masire in 1958 and had six children.